 - 500ml (2 cups) warm water, for the second blend

 Now comes the tricky part and it involves a very heavy knife or cleaver.
 Hold the coconut in one hand and hit it with the dull edge of the cleaver while slowly rotating the coconut.
-I usually ask my husband to do this simply because he enjoys to crack open coconuts as you can see on the pictures.
-But don’t worry, you don’t need to use insane force for this.
+But don't worry, you don't need to use insane force for this.
 It is a matter of rotating the coconut and hitting in a line around the thickest part of the coconut.
 If done precisely you will end up with two beautiful halves and it is almost a shame that you need to crack them further to get the flesh out.

 Once you removed the flesh from the shell you are presented with two options.
 If you want to make flour you should consider peeling the flesh with a vegetable peeler to remove the dark skin.
 If you do not care for the flesh you might as well skip this step.
 The milk will turn out just as white and there is no noticeable difference in taste.